 What is a mirrorless cameras?

 A mirrorless camera is a type of camera that uses interchangeable lenses.
 It’s related to the DSLR, but do not confuse the two as the same.
-Mirrorless cameras do away with a DSLR’s bulky mirror system (hence the name) and instead use electronic viewfinders, or simply no viewfinder at all (as is the case in the Canon EOS M6).
+Mirrorless cameras do away with a DSLR’s bulky mirror system (hence the name) and instead use electronic viewfinders, or simply no viewfinder at all.
 This allows for lighter and smaller designs, but professional models can still be somewhat bulky and heavy.
 Like DSLRs, mirrorless cameras let you attach a variety of lenses and typically use larger sensors than point-and-shoots, which leads to superior image quality.

 - The best vlogging cameras for 2021